 Your support will help in the expansion of a primary school through the construction of 4 additional classrooms, renovation of another primary school, purchase of teaching and learning supplies, purchase of school desks and furniture, training of teachers and school management committees and purchase of menstrual cups and reusable pads for adolescent school-going girls.

-The project took advantage of the extra water from the floods in May and June 2020 to initiate additional activities.
+The project in Jonglei took advantage of the extra water from the floods in May and June 2020 to initiate additional activities.

 - Fishing kits for 550 flood-affected households